-An email blacklist is a real-time, automated databases that use specific criteria in determining if an IP is sending spam emails.
+An email blacklist is real-time, automated databases that use specific criteria in determining if an IP is sending spam emails.
 Email blacklists are also known as DNS-based Blackhole Lists.

 There are a number of blacklists in the industry, including SpamCop, Spamhaus, SURBL and Barracuda Reputation Block List.
 The criteria each blacklist company uses for accepting inbound email varies based on their own company determined standards.
 However, all of them can have a long-term damaging effect on your delivery rate.